openwisp/openwisp-monitoring/docs/user/rest-api.rst

 **Available filters**

-Data can be filtered by health status (e.g. critical, ok, problem, and unknown) to obtain the list of devices in the corresponding status, for example, to retrieve the list of devices which are in critical conditions (eg: unreachable), the following will work:
+Data can be filtered by health status (e.g. *critical*, *ok*, *problem*, and *unknown*) to obtain the list of devices in the corresponding status, for example, to retrieve the list of devices which are in critical conditions (e.g.: unreachable), the following will work:

 .. code-block:: text